-Selling an unoccupied home is relatively cut and dried: stage it, landscape it, list it, and wait for the offers.
+Alternatively, selling an unoccupied home is relatively cut and dried: stage it, landscape it, list it, and wait for the offers.

 With a tenant-occupied property, the process is a little more complicated.
 To begin, you’ll want to take a look at the type of lease you have in place.